Snapchat share price craters on weak revenue and user growth in Q3 2017

 Twitter officially expands its character count to 280 starting today

 Snap’s losing streak continued with today’s Q3 2017 earnings report that saw it miss financial expectations and add just 4.5 million users.
 Snap earned $207.9 million in revenue with a loss of $0.14 per share, compared to expectations of a $237 million in revenue and a loss of $0.15 EPS.
-The 178 million total daily users equates to a 2.9% quarter-over-quarter user growth rate, much slower than the 4.2% in Q2 and 5% in Q1.
+The 178 million total daily users equates to a 2.9% quarter-over-quarter user growth rate, it’s lowest ever, and much slower than the 4.2% in Q2 and 5% in Q1.
 Analysts had expected 180 million users.

 Snap’s share price closed at $15.12 today before earnings were announced.
-The share price fell over 17% when the awful earnings were announced, bringing the share price down to hover around $12.41.
+The share price fell over 15% when the awful earnings were announced, bringing the share price down to hover around $12.75.
+Snap will have to hope its plan for a sweeping redesign and a shift from reverse-chronological Stories list to an algorithmically personalized list will save it.

 Snap lost a staggering $443 million this quarter as it struggles to improve its efficiency while growing its advertising base.
+The company took a $40 million charge on unsold Spectacles hardware, confirming reports of them selling worse than the company expected.

+Snap’s average revenue per user grew 11% from $1.05 to $1.17, but stayed almost flat in the Rest Of World region, budging from $0.29 to just $0.30.
+In its core North American market, ARPU grew 10%.
+That might be the closest thing to a bright point Snap gets in this earnings report.

+Snap blamed its revenue miss on shifting from direct sales to an auction-based bidding system for selling advertisers.
+It hopes this will make it easier to cheaply scale its ad business in the future, but that caused a massive 60% drop in the cost per ad impression year-over-year.

 Snap has had a tough few months.
 It experienced layoffs in its Spectacles hardware team and cut 18 from its recruiting division, Business Insider reported.
 The company apparently has hundreds of thousands of pairs of its camera glasses sitting unsold in warehouses says The Information, and the majority of owners didn’t keep using them after a month.
 A bungled launch led details of Snapchat’s new augmented reality art platform to leak before its big reveal.